nekdil566/Experimental-work-and-datasets/README.md

 ## Overview

 This repository contains the experimental work and datasets for analyzing sentiment and emotion in user reviews.
-The project explores various deep learning models, such as GRU, LSTM, and BiLSTM, and implements sentiment analysis using VADER.
+The project explores various deep learning models, such as GRU, BiGRU,LSTM, and BiLSTM, CNN, RNN and BiRNN implements sentiment analysis.
 Additionally, the repository includes code snippets in PDF format, which users can copy and use directly from the documents.

 ## Directory Structure